zodb/relstorage/docs/relstorage-options.rst

 Like ZEO, RelStorage can store its local cache to disk for a quicker application warmup period.

+.. versionchanged:: 3.0a7
+   Raise a descriptive error if the ``sqlite3`` library is too old to be used by the local cache.
+RelStorage requires at least 3.8.3 but works better with 3.15 and best with 3.24 or newer.

 .. versionchanged:: 3.0a1
    The persistent file format and contents have been substantially changed to produce much better hit rates.